freesewing/freesewing/markdown/org/docs/patterns/charlie/options/crotchseamcurveangle/en.md

-Controls the angle of the crotch seam.
+Controls the angle of the crotch seam curve.

 ## Effect of this option on the pattern